Set Properties for a Message

 In the Contents pane, select the message.

-In the Message pane, edit the message properties.
+In the Dialog pane, edit the message properties.

 Name of the message.
-For more information, see Rules for Naming Stateflow Objects.
+For more information, see Guidelines for Naming Stateflow Objects.

 Scope of the message.
 The scope specifies where the message occurs relative to the parent object.